odoohost/odoo-plus/README.md

 ## Edition Features
 * Provide a backend UI similar to the Enterprise Edition, suitable for mobile devices.
-* Contains EChart for making more powerful dashboards.
+* Contains ECharts for making more powerful dashboards.